sphericalice/bpre-unown-report/README.md

 The `Pocket` should be `02 Key Items`.
 The `Type` should be `01 Out of battle`.

 Of course, you can change the item's sprite and description at your leisure.

+#### How can I change the background image?

+Just edit the `unown.png` image directly in `include/graphics/`, save it, close it, and run `make`.

+Of course, the usual restrictions for these types of tilemaps apply; this only uses one palette, so there is a limit of 15 colours plus transparency.
+I recommend keeping the size of 256x160, too, but bear in mind that only the leftmost 240 pixels are visible.

 #### How can I add extra pages to the Unown Report?